Something went wrong while submitting the form. Please try again.

 How they use SMS: The way it works is that once a Judy kit is registered, a customer begins to receive safety-tips and advice through text communication.
 In any event of distress, customers can also text emergency questions to Judy for real-time guidance.
 Texting is used as an educational tool; it’s a method for Judy to educate their customer base on how to improve their safety.

-As you can see - SMS Messaging is become a key driver of growth in the world of consumer businesses (especially in D2C).
+SMS Messaging is become a key driver of growth in the world of consumer businesses.
 What’s consistent throughout all of the above examples, is that SMS allows you to build trust, loyalty and get closer to your customers.
 SMS is especially effective with the brands above because they don’t abuse the channel the way marketers might abuse the email channel.